Usage-based billing for AI services: Why your ERP is the key to scaling it right

 • How will we reconcile deferred revenue?
 With invoices in one system and revenue schedules in another, your finance team ends up stitching it together in Excel.

-Embedding AI billing directly within your ERP creates a single financial source of truth.
+Embedding billing for AI directly within your ERP creates a single financial source of truth.
 Usage data feeds straight into your core system, eliminating reconciliation headaches and providing real-time visibility into how each AI feature performs financially, both now and in the future as these add-on services expand and drive growth.

 AI pricing models explained: Usage-based, tiered and hybrid billing strategies